AlexnderDoroshenko/AlexnderDoroshenko/README.md

 - 👋 Hi, I’m @Alexander Doroshenko
 - 👀 I’m interested in python and automation
-- 🌱 I’m currently learning python power in analysis
+- 🌱 I’m currently learning python power in analysis, and security.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me doroshenkoaldm@gmail.com